nuxt/nuxt/docs/3.api/2.composables/use-id.md

 ---
 title: "useId"
-description: Generate a ssr-friendly unique Id that can be passed to accessibility attributes.
+description: Generate an SSR-friendly unique identifier that can be passed to accessibility attributes.
 ---

-`useId` generates a ssr-friendly unique Id that can be passed to accessibility attributes.
+`useId` generates an SSR-friendly unique identifier that can be passed to accessibility attributes.

-Call `useId` at the top level of your component to generate a unique ID:
+Call `useId` at the top level of your component to generate a unique string identifier:

 ```vue [components/EmailField.vue]
 <script setup lang="ts">